 Myrkdalen offers lots of different activities, with something for everyone.
 How about a

 fly fishing course or guided hike with fjord view that includes a boat trip, electric bikes and fjord views?

 This is the perfect choice if you want something a bit special on your romantic holiday, or if you’d like to recreate the sense of living in an apartment with your family or friends while also having hotel facilities available.

 6. The newly renovated Hotel Aurlandsfjord

-Hotel Aurlandsfjord will be opening its doors on 19 June following a full renovation over the winter.
-This is a boutique-style hotel in central Aurland offering a total of 30 rooms, 13 of which underwent full renovation in 2020 – the rest will be finished by summer 2021.
-There are views over the Aurlandsfjord and/or the mountains around the village from its rooms.
+Hotel Aurlandsfjord opened its doors on 19 June following a full renovation over the winter.
+This is a boutique-style hotel in Aurland town centre offering a total of 30 rooms, 13 of which underwent renovation in 2020 – the rest will be finished by summer 2021.
+There are views over the Aurlandsfjord and/or the mountains from its rooms.

-At the new restaurant, with its winter garden and terrace, you can find out about local history and enjoy clean flavours based on local and/or regional seasonal ingredients.
+At the new restaurant, with its winter garden and terrace, you can take part in local history and enjoy the clean flavours based on local and seasonal ingredients.

 The Hotel Aurlandsfjord is quite simply a true fjord gem.
 If you buy the